Holy Name of Jesus Church (Redlands, California): Saint Mary's

 The north Redlands Parish location was founded by the Mexican-American community.
 Mostly by not feeling welcomed at Sacred Heart.
 They built their own chapel called Our Lady of Mercy Catholic Parish in the orange groves of north Redlands in January 1938.
 A mostly Hispanic neighborhood.
 The church female "Doñas" raised funds to construct a larger church.
-Selling "conchas and tamales" to raise funds.
-The current church was built and renamed St. Mary's in 1941, then physically moved to its current location on Columbia Street in 1986.
+Selling "Conchas and tamales" to raise funds.
+The current church was built and renamed St. Mary's in 1941, then physically moved from Calhoun St. to its current location on Columbia Street in 1986.
 Built in Mission Revival architecture.

+Carmelites

+The Discalced Carmelite Friars of the California-Arizona Province established a retreat campus in 1952, The Carmelo Retreat House.
+Located adjacent to Ford Street Park.

-Merger
+Merger & Relocation

-The diocese of San Bernardino was concerned with the concept of one community with two separated churches.
+The diocese of San Bernardino was concerned with the concept of one community with two separate churches.
 Historically, each location self segregated in the 1930s.
-Mostly to accommodate Anglo parishioners, who dissuaded Hispanics from attending Sacred Heart Church already established.
-To amend this, the diocese decided to create one sole church in the City of Redlands to create unity, simplicity for worshipers and the church.
+Mostly to accommodate anglo parishioners, who dissuaded hispanics from attending Sacred Heart Church.
+To amend this, the diocese decided to create one sole catholic community in the City of Redlands to create unity, simplicity for worshipers and the church.
 They established the Holy Name of Jesus Catholic Church in 2006.
 Named ‘’Iglesia Catolica Santo Nombre de Jesus’’ in Spanish.

 Among the highlights of the merger, the parishioners hold a yearly traditional Marian procession from Columbia St. to mass at the Olive Ave. location on Our Lady of Guadalupe feast day, December 12.
 The 1.5 mile procession thru downtown Redlands with help from local authorities.
 Mostly traffic control.

-Relocation

-Announced in 2015, the church purchased a lot and is currently raising funds to relocate to a new location at the northeast side of town.
-A vacant lot on the northwest corner of Lugonia Avenue and Dearborn Street.
-The plans include a 35,000 square ft campus, a 1,500 person capacity church to service over 3,000 families and a new Sacred Heart campus to service over 600 students of the Academy.
-The church plans to sell its other two location sites, the old academy property and another two properties purchased in its name.
+Plans to build a new church were officially announced in 2015 when the parish purchased a vacant lot and began to raise funds to relocate.
+The lot is located in north Redlands, a former Christmas tree farm on the northwest corner of Lugonia Avenue and Dearborn Street.
+The released plans includes a three phase construction schedule, 35,000 square ft mission revival parish campus with a 1,500 person capacity main church to service over 3,000 registered families and a new educational campus for over 600 students.
+Phase one, includes the main hall, gardens, parish offices, a central kitchen, a youth center, parking infrastructure and an outdoor amphitheater.
+Phase one broke ground on March 1st, 2025 with Bishop Alberto Rojas and over 700 parishioners present.
 The cost is budgeted at $26.4 million.
-Plans were to break ground in 2020.
+Phase two will include the main church, adoration chapel and bell tower.
+The academy classrooms and a sports complex are in phase three.
+Plans remain to sell its current church location sites and other church properties to begin phase two at a later date.